Shopify/money/UPGRADING.md

 ```

 #### legacy_deprecations!
+By enabling `legacy_deprecations!` your app will show deprecation warnings instead of raising and will:

-invalid money values return zero
+convert invalid money values to zero
 ```ruby
 Money.new('a', 'USD') #=> Money.new(0, 'USD')
 ```

-invalid currency is ignored
+ignore invalid currencies
 ```ruby
 Money.new(1, 'ABCD') #=> Money.new(1)
 ```

-mathematical operations between objects are allowed
+allow mathematical operations between different currencies
 ```ruby
 Money.new(1, 'USD') + Money.new(1, 'CAD') #=> Money.new(2, 'USD')
 ```

-parsing a string with invalid delimiters
+parse a string with invalid delimiters
 ```ruby
 Money.parse('123*12') #=> Money.new(123)
 ```

 #### legacy_json_format!

-to_json will return only the value (no currency)
+By enabling `legacy_json_format!` your app will return only the value (no currency) when calling to_json
 ```ruby
 # with legacy_json_format!
 money.to_json #=> "1"